Samillion/skyforge-yagpdb/README.md

 ![interval-display-zero](https://i.imgur.com/OcRsrFu.jpeg)

 # Information & Disclaimer
-All the information provided by `-skyforge` is voluntary effort, not official.
+All the information provided by `-skyforge` and the other commands is voluntary effort, not official.
 It is based entirely on players testing, so result may vary depending on changes in the future.
 It is merely meant to guide you in the correct direction.

 This project was started by Sam Sinner and Leo Scrame.